jjwillsc/DD2358/README.md

 # DD2358
-Introduction to High Performance Computing at KTH Royal Institute of Technology
+Introduction to High Performance Computing at KTH